 So.
 Here we are.
 Another post about one of my favorite things – Color Order Systems and Notations.
-Judging by what I see when peeking into color design, architecture, and interior design worlds through the window that is the interwebs, I am the only one who defines undertones and their applicability differently from everyone else.
+I think I might be the only one who defines undertones and their applicability differently from everyone else.
 Well, I’m not the only one – exactly.
 However, outside of a handful of graphic and fine arts types, I’m pretty much it.
 Go ahead and take a look over there on the Google – you’ll see what I mean.
 Hardly anybody else defines undertones as being relevant only when a medium (i.e. paint) is manipulated at different spread rates and layers.
 Guess that makes me a color freak in comparison to the status quo.
-It’s okay.
-I’m a sturdy girl and can handle it, no worries.
+Oh well. 🙂

 My point of view is different because it’s partly informed by. . . yep, you guessed it. . .
 Color Order Systems and Notations.
 Also, scientific observations and theories written by old men that have been dead for a really long time.
 (Another story for another day, onward with this post)

 In my last post about Color Order Systems I explained that color notations are like mini bios for colors.
 Read the bio, and you know the color.
 Super simple.
 Says me.
 And you will too by the end of this post.
 Promise.

 Those who have never heard of color systems invent unique tactics.
 Stuff like: taking apart fandecks and putting them back together in all sorts of convoluted ways, collecting wads of tiny paint chips for the sole purpose of nixing most of them, painting a white border around color samples hoping layers of unseeable color rises to the top, exhaustively searching for a ‘true neutral’ white or gray chip against which to compare other paint colors, creating new color infrastructures where magenta is a core neutral color, and I could go on but I’ll stop here.
 You can probably think of other examples for this list too.